Teyras/MT/text/chapters/333_scheduling_processing_time_estimation.md

 ![Histograms of relative errors divided into facets by job processing times (in seconds) \label{estimation-error-histograms}](img/lb/estimation-error-histograms.tex)

-### Estimation in Simulated Experiments
+### Estimation in Simulated Experiments \label{estimation-in-simulation}

 As mentioned in Section \ref{lb-experiment-methodology}, we will evaluate queue management algorithms in a simulated environment with simplified job data that does not necessarily have to originate from actual records of ReCodEx traffic.

-Problems are very likely to aries if we test a queue manager that uses our estimation strategy on simple, more predictable jobs -- its accuracy will be different than it would be on real world data.
+Problems are very likely to arise if we test a queue manager that uses our estimation strategy on simple, more predictable jobs -- its accuracy will be different than it would be on real world data.